How to take care of your Plumeria / Frangipani

 Why: Fresh soil provides aeration, retains moisture and adds back nutrients that were washed out or used up by the plants.
 Over time, the organic materials that the soil mix is made will break down and decompose to the point where you will lose the drainage and aeration properties that are inherent in container media.
 When that happens, discard the old soil to the compost pile or to the garden and refill the container with fresh soil mix.

 Mulching - Use decomposed mulch to add nutrients and organic matter.
 The mulch on the top also helps keep weeds down and helps retain moisture.
 In the ground, cover the ground with natural mulch partially decomposed up to 12” deep each year.
 If you use fresh mulch, the decomposition will rob your plants of nitrogen.

 Watering – Always water well for the next two or three days.

 Fertilizing – Granular

 When: At the beginning of the growing season

-What: Use a balanced granular controlled release fertilizer with micro-nutrients.
+What: Use a balanced granular slow-release fertilizer with micronutrients.

-Why: Granular fertilizer is designed to feed your plumeria from the roots, from the bottom up.
-Healthy roots are the key to producing healthy plants.
-We have found that a balanced NPK fertilizer with micro-nutrients produce healthy growth, promotes blooming, bloom size and seed production.
-It is essential to use a balanced fertilizer not high in nitrogen, phosphorus or potassium.
-A balanced fertilizer with micro-nutrients will also help correct nutrient deficiencies.
+Why: Granular fertilizer is designed to feed your plumeria from the roots.
+Healthy roots ultimately produce healthy plants.
+We have found that a balanced NPK fertilizer with micronutrients produces very healthy growth, promotes blooming, bloom size, and seed production.
+It is imperative not to add any fertilizer high in nitrogen, phosphorus, potassium, or anything else unless you know your plumeria needs it.

 Foliage Fertilizing – Throughout the growing season